 The scale of a community wind project is often dictated by the number of interested investors, the size of the site, and the utility system’s existing ability to interconnect generation without significant and costly upgrades.
 As a community wind project developer, you will have control over some of these decisions such as the number and types of investors you will work with.
 Other issues, such as the design of the existing utility grid, are already defined for you.
 Some questions, such as the area available to you for development, may be somewhat flexible.

-You may find that joining forces with others and aggregating your development efforts to achieve a larger project may substantially improve your economic return, as an $85 million 50 MW project may be more profitable than a $4 million 2 MW project.
+You may find that joining forces with others and aggregating your development efforts to achieve a larger project may substantially improve your economic return, as a $100 million 50 MW project may be more profitable than a $5 million 2 MW project.
 On the other hand, a combination of state and federal incentives targeting 2-5 MW projects and constrained electrical infrastructure may not have space for a large project which could help make a smaller project more feasible and easier to justify.

 Before moving down the development path, you should determine and prioritize your primary project goals so that, as your project evolves and key decisions are required, you can be sure to preserve your most important objectives.
 You should also have a clear mission statement that will help to frame your project for potential investors and to keep clear in your own mind the objectives of the project as it evolves.